LucasSte/MlxTorch/README.md

 ##### Is it faster than MPS?

-The eager version is not, unless we are executing standalone operations.
-The asynchronous execution can potentially achieve similar or better performance if implemented correctly.
+The asynchronous execution can potentially achieve similar or better performance if implemented correctly, once all bugs are fixed.

 ##### Can I use this project as is?

+This asynchronous implementation is incomplete in that it has many bugs that needs to be solved.
+In addition, the underlying scheme for sharing memory between the MLX framework and MPS needs to be revised.
+It is particularly difficult to solve such a problem because PyTorch pre-allocates arrays before calculation while MLX allocates them on the fly.

-There are many not implemented functions, so it is very likely that for some PyTorch operations you'll see a not implemented error.
-Also, the PyTorch function `.to()` always expects the return array to be copied, when a cast or a device transfer is needed.
+As in the `release-version` branch,  the PyTorch function `.to()` always expects the return array to be copied, when a cast or a device transfer is needed.
 We changed the semantics to avoid copies, and this behavior may be incompatible with some libraries.

 ##### How to install it?

 Run `./build.sh develop` from the root folder to install this version of MLX to the Python environment you are running the command from, or `./build.sh bdist_wheel` to create a wheel file.

+---
+---

 ![PyTorch Logo](https://github.com/pytorch/pytorch/raw/main/docs/source/_static/img/pytorch-logo-dark.png)